amanoj553/AmazonPrimeCloneDeploymentProject/README.md

 4. **Install NPM Dependencies**: Installs NodeJS packages.
 5. **Trivy Security Scan**: Scans the project for vulnerabilities.
 6. **Docker Build**: Builds a Docker image for the project.
+7. **Create ECR Repo**: Create the ECR repo in our AWS account.
+8. **Login into ECR and Tag image**: update Tag to the docker image.
-7. **Push to AWS ECR**: Tags and pushes the Docker image to ECR.
+9. **Push to AWS ECR**: Tags and pushes the Docker image to ECR.
-8. **Image Cleanup**: Deletes images from the Jenkins server to save space.
+10. **Image Cleanup**: Deletes images from the Jenkins server to save space.

 ### Running Jenkins Pipeline
 Create and run the build pipeline in Jenkins.
 The pipeline will build, analyze, and push the project Docker image to ECR.